 Some general questions in a visa interview

-Keep in mind that you need to answer very clear and short because the time you have with the consular officer is little.
+Keep in mind that you need to answer very clear and shortly because the time you have with the consular officer is little.
 In the following, we will list some general questions that are likely asked in your interview:

 Why do you intend to travel to the United States?